Aliases for TESK1 Gene

 GeneCards Summary for TESK1 Gene

-TESK1 (Testis-Specific Kinase 1) is a Protein Coding gene.
-Diseases associated with TESK1 include Wilson-Turner X-Linked Mental Retardation Syndrome.
+TESK1 (Testis Associated Actin Remodelling Kinase 1) is a Protein Coding gene.
+Diseases associated with TESK1 include Spermatogenic Failure 8.
 Among its related pathways are ERK Signaling and Cell junction organization.
 Gene Ontology (GO) annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
 An important paralog of this gene is TESK2.

-Dual specificity protein kinase activity catalyzing autophosphorylation and phosphorylation of exogenous substrates on both serine/threonine and tyrosine residues.
+Dual specificity protein kinase activity catalyzing autophosphorylation and phosphorylation of exogenous substrates on both serine/threonine and tyrosine residues (By similarity).
+Regulates the cellular cytoskeleton by enhancing actin stress fiber formation via phosphorylation of cofilin and by preventing microtubule breakdown via inhibition of TAOK1/MARKK kinase activity (By similarity).
 Probably plays a central role at and after the meiotic phase of spermatogenesis (By similarity).